Nick Frost

 In total, Nick Frost and Simon Pegg have over 25 collaborative projects, including short films and animated series they've voiced together.

-An interesting experience for Frost was playing DJ Doctor Dave on a pirate radio show in Richard Curtis's musical drama "The Boat That Rocked."
-Bill Nighy – the embodiment of English gallantry – played the lead, but the company on the ship (the film set) was absolutely stunning, including Nick, Bill, Philip Seymour Hoffman, Rhys Ifans, Kenneth Branagh, and Jack Davenport.
+One standout experience for Frost was playing DJ Doctor Dave on a pirate radio show in Richard Curtis's musical drama "The Boat That Rocked."
+Bill Nighy – the embodiment of English gallantry – played the lead, but the cast on the ship (the film set) was absolutely incredible, including Nick, Bill, Philip Seymour Hoffman, Rhys Ifans, Kenneth Branagh, and Jack Davenport.
 The film was warmly received by audiences who still remembered the sixties.

 A shot from the movie "The Boat That Rocked"